Golden Chariot

+All journeys offered by the train originate and end at Bengaluru.

 History

 When the success of Palace on Wheels reached the corridors of the Karnataka State Tourism and Development Corporation (KSTDC), it resulted in the signing of MOU between the state tourism board and the Indian Railways in 2002.
 Later the Integral Coach Factory (ICF) was assigned the task to give shape to this luxury train.
 Approximately 900 design layouts were prepared by the engineers before finalizing the design.

 Architect Kusum Pendse worked with a team of 200 carpenters to complete the designs of these railway coaches and the process took around 4 months to complete.

 On 23 January 2008, Golden Chariot was unveiled on the tracks veneered in classic colors of purple and gold symbolizing elegance and golden jubilee celebration of Karnataka.
-An inauguration ceremony was organized at the Yeshwanthpur Railway Station wherein the President of India Pratibha Devisingh Patil flagged off the train.
+An inauguration ceremony was organized at the Yeswanthpur Junction railway station wherein the President of India Pratibha Devisingh Patil flagged off the train.

 On 10 March 2008, Golden Chariot started its maiden journey from Bengaluru to Goa.

 In January 2020, The Golden Chariot was handed over by the Karnataka Tourism Department to the IRCTC for the purpose of operations and marketing.

+The train was relaunched in November 2022 and has done one trip since then.